Mt. Blanco Fossil Museum

 The Mt.
-Blanco Fossil Museum is a creationist museum in Crosbyton, Texas, United States, opened in 1998.
-Its motto is "Digging up the facts of God's Creation: One fossil at a time."
+Blanco Fossil Museum was a creationist museum in Crosbyton, Texas, United States, opened in 1998.
+Its motto was "Digging up the facts of God's Creation: One fossil at a time."

-The warehouse-sized museum contains a mixture of fossilized skeletons and cast replicas.
-The replicas include a juvenile Triceratops, a full-sized mastodon skeleton, the largest hadrosaur leg ever found, and the world's largest ice age bison skull.
-Real bones displayed include the head of a metoposaur, and once included the world's largest four-tusked mastodon skull.
+The warehouse-sized museum contained a mixture of fossilized skeletons and cast replicas.
+The replicas included a juvenile Triceratops, a full-sized mastodon skeleton, the largest hadrosaur leg ever found, and the world's largest ice age bison skull.
+Real bones displayed included the head of a metoposaur, and once included the world's largest four-tusked mastodon skull.

-The museum also bases the Mount Blanco fossil excavation team who go on digs and investigate fossil evidence according to a creationist view.
+The museum also based the Mount Blanco fossil excavation team who went on digs and investigate fossil evidence according to a creationist view.
 The museum has collaborated with Carl Baugh of the Creation Evidence Museum in Glen Rose, Texas, in casting alleged mixed human and dinosaur footprints.
 Those prints have been strongly criticized as incorrectly identified dinosaur prints, other fossils, or outright forgeries.

+The museum announced its permanent closure in 2023 following founder Joe Taylor's death.

 Joe Taylor

-The museum's owner, director, and curator is Joe Taylor, an artist-turned-expert in making castings of ancient bones.
+The museum's owner, director, and curator was Joe Taylor, an artist-turned-expert in making castings of ancient bones.
 He was born to a farm family in Crosbyton, and was raised in the Primitive Baptist church.
 He worked as a commercial artist in Hollywood, California, on billboards on the Sunset Strip, magazine illustrations, the lettering on the original Mr. Pibb soda cans, and many album covers, which still fill a room in the museum.
-He made a 10-foot-by-40-foot casting of a bull mammoth at the Waco Mammoth Site, now Waco Mammoth National Monument, which is on exhibit at the Mayborn Museum Complex.
 In 1986, he painted a 40-foot long and 10-foot high mural of the history of Crosby County for the nearby Crosby County Pioneer Memorial Museum.
+In 1994, Calvin Smith contacted Joe Taylor of Mt.
+Blanco Casting Company from Crosbyton, Texas to cast the bull and juvenile in situ so their relative positions could be recorded.
+After receiving another grant for $14,300 from the Cooper Foundation, the largest field latex mold of an in situ specimen made to date was achieved between April 1 and June 3 that same year.
+This 10-foot-by-40-foot casting of a bull and juvenile mammoth made at the Waco Mammoth Site, now Waco Mammoth National Monument, which is on exhibit at the Mayborn Museum Complex.
+Taylor died on March 5, 2023.